What is Chapter 7?

-Upsolve's service and the legal aid clinics we refer you to are free.
-But there are three things you may need to pay for.
+There are three things a debtor may need to pay for.
 They're all required by the bankruptcy court.

-If you earn less than a certain amount, you may qualify for a fee waiver and you won't have to pay anything.
-Take the survey below to see if you may qualify for a fee waiver.
+If debtors earn less than a certain amount, they may qualify for a fee waiver and you won't have to pay anything.